 Cancer treatment has made great strides in recent years and patients have many new options to consider.
-The Cancer Institute of Doylestown Hospital offers the community the most sophisticated cancer treatment options available in the Philadelphia region.
+Doylestown Health's Cancer Institute offers the community the most sophisticated cancer treatment options available in the Philadelphia region.
 Our cancer care team works closely with each patient, prescribing the best course of treatment after closely considering their specific diagnosis, stage of disease, treatment goals and overall health, lifestyle and personal preferences.

 At Doylestown Hospital, we encourage patients and families to discuss treatment options with our board-certified oncologists and cancer specialists.
 We offer the latest chemotherapy and infusion therapies, advanced radiation therapies, surgical treatment options, complementary therapies and specialized programs for managing cancer treatment side effects such as lymphedema.